FuelLabs/fuel-ui/design-system/react/README.md

 There are two base props we have in all components: `as` and `css`.
 The `as` is very help if you want to change the base element of some component and the `css` prop will help you in order to change styles.

-To make this available in some component inside our design system, we created a `createComponent` function.
+To make this available in some component inside our design system, we created a `_unstable_createComponent` function.
 This function will work together with the React's `createElement` function and the Stitches `styled` to create all behavior we need.

 Check this example of our `Box` component: